Geotab/sdk-map-addin-samples/vehicleInfo/README.md

 _This tool is not intended for use by U.S. Federal Government customers or otherwise in the FedRamp environment._

+# About

+This sample add-in displays various Vehicle Information in the Map Add-in panel, on the Maps and/or Trips History pages of MyGeotab.
+The information displayed is as follows:
+1) VIN
+2) Make/Model
+3) Driver name
+4) Odometer
+5) Engine hours
+6) Fuel economy
+7) Engine speed
+8) Coolant temperature
+9) Ambient temperature
+10) Vehicle Faults (Last 30 Days)
+11) Vehicle Maintenance Reminders

 # Installation

 To install, download this as a zip folder, then drag and drop it as a new Add-in within the System Settings page of MyGeotab: